 A cleaner app is normally the most effective way to make space on your iPhone, but if you want a fully featured one they usually cost somewhere in the region of £20/$20.
 Better that than having to cough up for a whole new phone.

 PhoneClean by iMobie can be used to remove junk files from iOS.
 Follow these steps:

 - Once the scan is complete, click Clean.

-Much like PhoneClean by iMobie, iMyFone Umate for Mac and Windows can be used to quickly and easily remove temporary and junk files from your iOS device.
+Much like PhoneClean, iMyFone Umate for Mac and Windows can be used to quickly remove temporary and junk files from your iOS device.

-- Connect your iPhone to your Mac or PC.
+- Connect the iPhone to your Mac or PC.

 There's a free version if you want to try the application out for yourself.
-The paid version, which also sets you back $19.95 (£14), adds some more advanced features.
+The paid version, which costs $19.95 (£16), adds more advanced features.

 That's all for today, but we hope the tips above help you to improve your device's performance.
 For more general iOS speed tips, it would be worth taking a look at our broader tutorials: How to speed up a slow iPhone and How to speed up a slow iPad.

 At some point you may wish to bite the bullet and buy a new device.
 You can do this direct from Apple, but we'd recommend taking the time to read some advice first; our iPhone buying guide and iPad buying guide should be your first ports of call.